The 6 Demand Forecasting Questions You Should Be Asking Now

 That’s why it’s so important that forecast models have parameters that can be configured or tuned based on a user’s perspective, aka, “adjustable weighting.”

 And this weighting must enable a response to COVID data that’s both robust (for adequacy) but also granular (for precision).

 For example, with N2Pricing RMS (Revenue Analytics’s RMS), those dates and hotels most impacted by COVID are replaced with 2019 actuals and then an appropriate factor (ex: 81%) is applied and used in the long-term forecast.

 Further, demand forecasts incorporate both ‘Last Year’ and ‘Recent Time’ curves.
-Since COVID, more people are making last minute travel decisions, collapsing booking windows.
+In this post-pandemic world, more people are making last-minute travel decisions, collapsing booking windows.
 In response, our software has increased forecast accuracy by weighting ‘Recent Time’ more heavily than history.

 Importantly, all of our parameters can be modified down to the individual hotel level.
 For hotels that are experiencing a much shorter booking window now, our software would weight that ‘Recent’ trend curve more heavily.
 But for hotels whose booking pattern didn't dramatically change, it wouldn’t change that weighting, nor would it 'override' 2020 actuals with 2019 data.

-2 - Can it ingest future demand signal data?
+2 – Can the RMS utilize future demand signal data?